Mousatat/Natural-Inspired-Computing-Project/README.md

 # Quantum-Inspired-Evolutionary-Algorithm-Knapsack problem
-topic: Applications of Artificial intelligence and quantum computing
+Topic: Applications of Artificial intelligence and quantum computing

 This repository is based on the paper Quantum-inspired evolutionary algorithm for a class of combinatorial optimization by Kuk-Hyun Han and Jong-Hwan Kim.